 - In The Kane Chronicles, Carter and Sadie can do this via their "locker" Duat which stores their weapons.

 - Bahzell can do this with his sword in The War Gods series.
 It is often how he proves he is a Champion of Tomanak.

 - In Ra, a spell to do this with a disassembled mages' staff is so complex, it makes the main character's list of "impossible things".

 - Mighty Morphin' Power Rangers: The Dragon Dagger, unless imprisoned, can float to its Ranger's hand.
 The Megazord's Power Sword descends from the sky.

 - The "line to hand" variation is mentioned in an episode of Supernatural.
-Demons tend to knock the brother's guns out of their hands with their telekinetic powers.
-During a fan convenion about a series based on the brother's adventures, one fan asks why they don't just tie their guns to their hands.
+Demons tend to knock the brothers' guns out of their hands with their telekinetic powers.
+During an in-universe fan convention about a series based on the brothers' adventures, one fan asks why they don't just tie their guns to their hands.
 Sadly, Sam and Dean never took this advice.

 Mythology and Religion

-- Mjollnir of Norse Mythology is a Precision-Guided Boomerang and may have this power at a standstill as well, depending on your interpretation.
+- Mjölnir of Norse Mythology is a Precision-Guided Boomerang and may have this power at a standstill as well, depending on your interpretation.
 The comics and film have continued in this tradition.